-- present fairly, in all material respects: - o its financial position as at 30 June 2021; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions.
+- present fairly, in all material respects: - o its financial position as at 30 June 2022; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards with disclosure concessions

-Our audit was completed on 2 December 2021.
+Our audit was completed on 30 November 2022.
 This is the date at which our opinion is expressed.